openthisworld/openthisworld/README.md

 Welcome to my GitHub profile!

-I am a Junior DevOps Engineer with experience in utilizing various tools and technologies to optimize and automate infrastructure.
+I am a Middle DevOps Engineer with experience in utilizing various tools and technologies to optimize and automate infrastructure.
 My skills include:

 Terraform: I am proficient in using this tool to provision and manage infrastructure on various cloud platforms.